Residents of Denerim

 - The Apprentice: To Zathrian.

 - Number Two: As her clan's First, she is Zathrian's second and heir should he die.

 - Parental Abandonment: Her parents were murdered by bandits when she was just a child.

 - Rank Up: Should Zathrian die, she will become her clan's new Keeper.

 - Rape as Backstory: When bandits raided the caravan her parents worked in, Lanaya was the only survivor and taken as a "servant".
-She was eventually rescued after several years when Zatharian killed the bandits for killing one of his clan's scouts.
+She was eventually rescued after several years when Zatharian hunted down and slaughtered the bandits for killing one of his clan's scouts.

 - Reasonable Authority Figure: Despite her background, she is actually significantly more reasonable and personable than Zatharian.
 The Epilogue notes that she is instrumental in keeping the peace between the Dalish clans and humans in Fereldan.